NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-2.7.md

 There are several ways to omit your `packages` folder from source control.
 For more information, see the [Omitting Packages from Source Control](../Consume/Package-Restore#omitting-packages-from-source-control) section of the [Package Restore](../Consume/Package-Restore) documentation.

-While all users are implicitly opted into automatic package restore consent, you can easily opt out through the Package Manager settings in Visual Studio.
+While all users are implicitly opted into Automatic Package Restore consent, you can easily opt out through the Package Manager settings in Visual Studio.

 ![Package Manager Settings](Images/NuGet-2.7/package-manager-settings.png)